sumnerevans/sumnerevans.com/content/posts/travel/2024-fosdem/waterloo/index.md

 ![The Wellington Museum](images/wellington.jpg)

-The displays had any artefacts of the Napoleonic wars, and many paintings and drawings of the Battle of Waterloo which happened on 15 June 1815.
+The displays had many artefacts of the Napoleonic wars, and many paintings and drawings of the Battle of Waterloo which happened on 15 June 1815.
 There was an audio guide which followed Wellington's aide-de-camp who died during the battle.
 It talked about the return of Napoleon to the French throne, the subsequent